-In conclusion, most of the respondents had sufficient profile of vitamin C intake.
-More than a half of the respondents had significant risk factors which may contribute to the incidence of knee osteoarthritis.
+In conclusion, most of the respondents have sufficient profile of vitamin C intake.
+More than a half of the respondents have significant risk factors which may contribute to the incidence of knee osteoarthritis.
 These risk factors can be prevented with a healthy lifestyle as well as awareness of factors that may induce osteoarthritis in the later life.

 References